 A distinguishing characteristic of this tournament is that it will be magnified with 32 teams instead of 24, mirroring the same plan adopted by the men’s World Cup.
-To commence proceedings, New Zealand foes will contend against Norway at Eden Park in Auckland on the 20th of July, 2023.
-The ultimate game has been booked for Stadium Australia in Sydney on August 20th of that same year.
-The USA is defending victors following two successive tournaments.
+The event will kick off in June, 2027, and come to an end on July, 2027.
+Spain are defending victors following their first win in 2023.

-We kick things off in July, so there are still some months between now and then as the domestic seasons are coming to a close and teams are crowned winners for the 2022-23 season.
+We kick things off in June 2027, so there are still some years between now and then!
 The men’s world Cup 2022 saw Argentina and the legendary Lionel Messi claim the crown.
 We look forward to the World Cup 2026 for the next men’s event.

-Although the ultimate 32 squads still need to be fixed, we are close.
+The ultimate 32 squads still need to be fixed.
 We will keep this page updated with the crews as FIFA logs them.
-Let us eyeball those squads listed:

 - Group A: New Zealand, Norway, Philippines, Switzerland.